DeGefen/BigData/content/Questions/Questions.md

 - C) No support for streaming
 - D) Only for Java
 ?
-- Amswer: A) In-memory computation
+- Answer: A) In-memory computation
 Explanation: Spark's in-memory computation makes it much faster than Hadoop MapReduce for many workloads.
 See: [[Apache Spark]]

 Question: Which of the following is a feature of message queues?